Music Ministry at St. Alban’s

 The only mandatory part of rehearsal is the 5:00 to 6:00 PM hour – the extra half-hours on either side are meant as “buffers” for parents navigating DC traffic.

-During rehearsal, Choristers will leave rehearsal attend individual or small-group vocal coaching sessions with a professional Vocal Coach.
+During rehearsals, individual Choristers leave for chaperoned vocal coaching sessions with our professional Vocal Coach Ketti Muschler..
 This allows us to keep track of Choristers’ individual vocal needs and make sure they are developing a reliable, healthy vocal technique.
-At least two adults will chaperone the Choristers at all times.
+At least two adults chaperone the Choristers at all times.

 As Choristers progress through the program, they will earn colored ribbons indicating their progress (much like martial arts programs).
 Choristers will be paid a small stipend for attending rehearsals and worship services.
 This stipend increases as they reach higher levels in the VOICE for LIFE curriculum.
 This stipend incentivizes commitment and discipline and demonstrates to the Choristers the importance of their leadership of and contribution to the group.

-Choristers should plan to sing every Sunday at the 10:30 AM service of Holy Eucharist, with a 9:30 AM warm-up, as well as at special services like Lessons and Carols, Choral Evensong, and some of the liturgies of Holy Week.
+Choristers should plan to sing every Sunday at the 10:30 AM service of Holy Eucharist, with a 9:15 AM rehearsal, as well as at special services like Lessons and Carols, Choral Evensong, and some of the liturgies of Holy Week.
 We may adjust this schedule based on Chorister and family availability and interest.

-To sign your child(ren) up and learn of our final plans as the summer wraps up, please fill out this form.
+To sign your child(ren) up, please fill out this form.

 The Adult Choir